2023 Solar Incentives Guide for St. Clair, IL - Tax Credits & Rebates

 - within the U.S.

-Specific incentives, including ones handled by the Illinois government or by your county/municipality, might have additional qualifications.
-Talk to your local St. Clair solar installer to discover what incentives your project may qualify for.
+Specific incentives, including those given out by the Illinois government or by your county/municipality, sometimes have additional qualifications.
+Get in touch with your local St. Clair solar installer to discover what incentives your project will qualify for.

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Reaching out to the company that installed your solar system, or any local St. Clair solar installer, can help you learn what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Talking to the company that installed your system, or any local St. Clair solar installer, can help you learn more about what incentives you might want to apply for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.